“The dead, shrivell’d hand, as she clasps it with glee

 The next morning a pool of blood was found outside and later the whole gang was caught.”

-And so the story goes but is there any real evidence that such an item actually existed?
-From an occult perspective the grimoire “Petit Albert” (1668-1782) is the first reference to creating such a charm.
+And so the story goes but is there any real evidence that such an item actually existed or is it as fictional as Harry Potter?
+From an occult perspective, the hand flaming charm is from black magic, but a real grimoire called “Petit Albert” (1668-1782) is the first reference to creating such a charm.
 This publication entranced readers across Europe and no doubt inspired “The Ingoldsby Legends” author Barham (who mentions it by name).
 Subsequent grimoires, possibly to enhance their credibility, copied wholesale the “Petit Albert” recipe, with some adding new incantations.
 An obscure earlier reference also exists but this relates to possibly a mandragora root (“Mandragora” closely resembles the French phrase “Main de la Gloire,” meaning “Hand of Glory”).
 There are no records or evidence of any would-be magickian actually creating a Hand of Glory, which is hardly surprising since the last Witchcraft trial in Britain was 1944.

 The Whitby Hand of Glory can also be seen in the town’s museum.
 The mummified severed hand was discovered in a wall in the North Yorkshire village of Castleton by stonemason and local historian, Joseph Ford.
 Immediately he believed it to be a Hand of Glory and in 1935 it was given to Whitby museum.
 Sadly, the Whitby specimen is equally disappointing as the Walsall hand – aside from it being mummified there is no indication that it was soaked in saltpeter or even used as a candle – it is literally just a hand.